-The Dry season management of a beef business has been revised and updated, providing readers with the latest information to assist in the management of their land and livestock during this dry season.
+The Dry season management of a beef business booklet has been revised and updated, to provide the latest information to assist land and livestock management during dry seasons.

-“The guide describes the highly variable annual rainfall and pasture growth in western Queensland and the management strategies available in such circumstances, including the pros and cons for each,” Joe continued.
+“The guide describes management strategies appropriate for the highly variable annual rainfall and pasture growth that occurs in Queensland, including the pros and cons for each,” Joe continued.

 “Successful drought and dry season management depends on early planning and having an open mind to all options.
 Regardless of where you are in Queensland ‘no rain-no grass-no cattle’ is the fundamental management principle for all beef producers,” said Principal Extension Officer, Joe Rolfe.

 “We’ve done our best to make it relevant to beef producers right across the state,” said Principal Extension Officer and co-author, Nicole Sallur.
 “The booklet includes a step-by-step guide that will assist graziers to objectively review the status of their business, taking into account climate, land and pastures, workforce, finances and cattle, so that proactive decisions can be made when a dry period is anticipated.”

 Dry season management of a beef business includes templates, worked examples, helpful descriptions, supplementation recipes and links to additional information.

 “When in the middle of drought, it can be difficult to decide what to feed your cattle and find reliable information,” continued Nicole.
 “So, we have included a summary of everything that needs to be considered when undertaking supplementation of the herd.
 Additionally, the booklet describes management options, such as early weaning and culling strategies that will reduce grazing pressure, and alternative enterprises that may provide greater destocking flexibility.”

 The guide also includes practical tips and tools for feeding horses, calculating feed costs, volume and weight measures, reading feed labels and comparing nutritional value of feed options.